Maggie Jones, Baroness Jones of Whitchurch

 Margaret Beryl Jones, Baroness Jones of Whitchurch (born 22 May 1955) is a British Labour Peer and previously a trade union official and Labour politician.
 She was Chair of the Labour Party from 2000 to 2001.
+She served as Parliamentary Under-Secretary of State for the Future Digital Economy and Online Safety and as a Baroness in Waiting from July 2024 to September 2025.

 Early life

 Jones was born in Cardiff to Bill and Audrey Jones, and was educated at Whitchurch High School.
-She then studied at the University of Sussex, gaining a BA in Sociology.
+She then studied at the University of Sussex, gaining a BA degree in Sociology.
 She now lives in Hove.

 Non-political positions

 Jones was Director of Policy and Public Affairs of the trade union UNISON until 2006.
 In 1979 she became a regional official of National Union of Public Employees (NUPE), which merged into UNISON.

 She has a background as a housing campaigner and environmentalist as well as fighting low pay and discrimination at work.
 She was previously a trustee of Shelter and the Waste & Resources Action Programme as well as being on the board of the Circle 33 Housing Trust.
 She has been a Development Board member of ClientEarth, board member of Ombudsman Services, Chair of Rothamsted Enterprises, and President of Friends of the South Downs.